rpapallas/hugo_gdpr_embeds/README.md

 Make sure you set the text above appropriately to clearly explain to your users the implications of watching a video, your privacy policy etc.

+Here is how this would look like:

+![repo_files/example.png]

 ## Usage

 ### YouTube

-The way YouTube video embed happens is that the shortcode will pick up the list of YouTube video IDs and load them into iframes.
-By default, the shortcode will append the ID to `https://www.youtube-nocookie.com/embed/` which defers cookies/tracking until user clicks the play button.
-To be extra careful, the iframes are hidden and replaced with placeholder images and the url is added to the `data-src` attribute of the iframe instead of `src` which will cause it not to load automatically on page load.
-Once the user consents by clicking on the button of the privacy warning message, the shortcode will show the videos and move the URL from `data-src` to `src` that will cause the videos to be loaded at that time.
+The way YouTube video embed is implemented is that the shortcode will pick up a list of YouTube video IDs and load them into iframes.

+By default, the shortcode will append the ID to `https://www.youtube-nocookie.com/embed/` which defers cookies until user clicks the play button.

+To be extra cautious, the iframes are hidden and replaced with placeholder images and the URL is added to the `data-src` attribute of the iframe instead of the `src` which as a result will not load the videos automatically on page load.
+Once the user consents by clicking on the button of the privacy warning box, the shortcode will make the iframes visible and move the URL from the `data-src` to the `src` attribute which will cause the videos to be loaded at that time.

 ```md